farukcan/RssBot/README.md

 * Create .env file that contains environment values (BOT_TOKEN,DELAY,CHAT_ID)
 * Run command : ```npm run dev``` or ```dotnet watch run``` (dotnet installation required)

+### Captain Definition
+You can also use caprover to deploy it.
+Just do not forget environment variables.

 ## Environment Variables

 BOT_TOKEN= ...from @botfather...